SymTh for non-finite symmetries: Conclusions and Outlook

 There are several exciting directions for future research and questions to address.
 As a further low-dimensional example, it would be interesting to investigate applications to $\text{Maxwell}_3$ and $\text{YM}_3$, which are not as nearly topological as their two-dimensional versions, when coupled to a 2d boundary QFT.
 Of particular interest in this context (but also more generally) would be to explore the consequences of coupling the bulk theory to a conformal theory on the boundary.
 Specifically, it would be valuable to investigate whether the bulk theory is able to capture the symmetry structure of the conformal group.

 Additionally, it would be beneficial to systematically analyze all the boundary conditions and topological operators of the SymTh for the 4d axion-Maxwell theory and generalize the results to other dimensions.
 Another key aspect to address is the full analysis of the worldvolume theory of the branes to match the complete Lagrangian of the quantum Hall states of the non-invertible topological defects.
 Furthermore, it would be intriguing to examine what the topological operators in the bulk would yield if we make them end on the boundary rather than project them parallel to it.
 Finally, understanding the condensation defects of these topological defects would bring us closer to a categorical formulation of non-finite symmetries.
+In order to fully build the SymTh framework it is necessary to study also interfaces that are not necessarily topological.
+This will allow to include electromagnetic dual symmetries of the boundary theory as well as possible symmetry (non-)topological manipulations.